-17a Default stdout file for C-language system services used by CICS
+16a Default stdout file for C-language system services used by CICS

-The SYSPRINT statement is opened as the stdout file by C-language system service routines that are used by CICS (such as system SSL).
+The SYSPRINT statement is opened as the stdout file by C-language system service routines that are used by CICS, such as system SSL and JVM servers.
 If it is omitted, multiple sysout files might be dynamically allocated by the operating system instead.

-18. The system definition file (CSD) is required by CICS to hold some resource definitions.
+17. The system definition file (CSD) is required by CICS to hold some resource definitions.